A Hierarchy of Dog Needs: Abraham Maslow Meets the Mutts

 Force-free Training Needs

-Once we have insured that the foundational needs are met, the Hierarchy describes the behavior modification methods that “force-free” behavior modification consultants and trainers advocate.
+Once we have ensured that the foundational needs are met, the Hierarchy describes the behavior modification methods that “force-free” behavior modification consultants and trainers advocate.
 These techniques are used to increase, decrease, and redirect behavior and change emotional response.
 Being nice to your dog is good science.

 We nurture and develop social skills and confidence in our dogs by meeting all of our dog’s real needs.
 We set the stage for optimal well-being by using force-free training, as opposed to instilling fear and thereby potentiating aggression.